-There is no easy way to browse through anthropology books on the Library shelves.
-General books on anthropology are in the call number range "GN".
-However, most anthropology books are scattered across the collection.
-For example, anthropological ethnographies written about cultures are classified with the books about the country/region of the culture (e.g. Africa in "DT"; Asia, "DS"; Latin America, "F") and books from the four fields of anthropology could be classified in almost any call number depending on the subject.
+There is no easy way to browse through anthropology books on the library shelves.
+General books on anthropology are in the call number range GN.
+However, most anthropology books are distributed throughout the collection.
+For example, anthropological ethnographies are classified with the books about the country/region of the culture (e.g., Africa in DT; Asia, DS; Latin America, F) and books from the four fields of anthropology could be classified in almost any call number depending on the subject (e.g., primates mostly in QL).
 Therefore, to find books on an anthropological subject, it is best to use a combination of searching the library's catalog and browsing.

 We try to provide everything you need for your research, but no library can do it all.
 If you find something that we don't have, we'll get it for you from another library using interlibrary loan, or contact the Anthropology Librarian for additional help.